Wartooth is going to be a character I love to hate!

 “They will take the sailing ships with their living water, and the air ships with their fire,” Wartooth said.

-“If they do not enter the bay, the tansoon will not attack.
+“If they do not enter the bay, the tianshen will not attack.
 We tested their tactics in the fall.”

 “Now it is winter,” Wartooth growled.
 “And in winter we hold the Kishkha.”

 When he was last at Mada, it was for a Kishkha.
-A Kishkha the tansoon used to capture dogo.
-But those dogo killed a hundred thousand tansoon before they could unleash their living fire.
+A Kishkha the tianshen used to capture dogo.
+Some of those dogo fought back and killed a hundred tianshen before they burned them with the living fire.
 The ada of Mada helped him escape that day.
 They showed him a way through the storm drains, into tunnels, and finally into caves under the mountains surrounding the Bay.
-He lost his way in that escape, and the ada that helped him were long dead.
+He lost his way in that escape, and the ada who helped him were long dead.
 But the ada clans of Mada had a long memory, and they respected him.

 “Bring me my ada.”